-Beginning in May, join Hoyt Arboretum volunteer docents on an informative 90-minute journey through our tree and plant collections.
-Each volunteer docent brings a unique perspective to the tour, so every week is a new experience and some tours have special themes!
+Beginning in April, join Hoyt Arboretum tour guides on an informative 90-minute journey through our tree and plant collections.
+Each tour guide brings a unique perspective to the tour, so every week is a new experience and some tours have special themes!

-We ask for a $3/person.
-All proceeds from the tours go to support collections activities and tree maintenance.
-Tours are free for Hoyt Arboretum Friends members.
+We ask for a $3/person donation.
+Proceeds from the tours help support programs and plant maintenance.
+Tours are free for Hoyt Arboretum Friends' members.

-Tours are scheduled most Saturdays from May through September.
+Tours are scheduled most Saturdays from April through October.
 Meet at the Visitor Center at 12pm for the 90-minute tour.
 While reservations are not required, we recommend calling in advance to ensure a tour is scheduled for the Saturday you plan to visit Hoyt Arboretum.
 Click here for the schedule of upcoming events.

 Please call 503-865-8733 for additional information.

 Do you have a group that is interested in a private tour with one of our experienced guides?
-Maybe you’re looking for an engaging activity for your school, work, retirement or other group?
-We are excited to offer guided tours to your group for a small fee.
-Fees support the Arboretum by helping us continue our scientific conservation, research and maintenance of this 187-acre museum of living trees.
+We are excited to offer guided tours to your group for a small fee of $3/person attending.
+Fees support the arboretum by helping us continue our scientific conservation, research and maintenance of this 189-acre museum of living trees.
 Hoyt Arboretum Friends reserves the right to waive the fee on a case-by-case basis.

-There’s no single right way to tour the Hoyt Arboretum but here are some ideas about what to see while you’re here.
+There’s no single right way to tour Hoyt Arboretum, but here are some ideas about what to see while you’re here.